rubengc/AutomatorWP/readme.txt

 Trigger: When user visits a post.
 Action: Send email to the user.

-= Where can I find all available triggers, actions and filers? =
+= Where can I find all available triggers, actions and filters? =

 Check [this page](https://automatorwp.com/all-triggers-and-actions/) where you can find all available triggers, actions and filters from all our add-ons.